datanav/docs/technical/wave-wave.rst

 --------------------------------------
 Before any synchronization can take place, a link between a Wave Financial Vendor and a Wave Customer must be established.

-A new Wave Customer will be created from a Wave Financial Vendor if it is connected to a Wave Financial Wave-vendor, Wave-invoice, Wave-business, or Wave-customer that is synchronized into Wave.
+A new Wave Customer will be created from a Wave Financial Vendor if it is connected to a Wave Financial Wave-vendor, Wave-invoice, Wave-business, Wave-customer, or Wave-customer-person that is synchronized into Wave.

 Once a link between a Wave Financial Vendor and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.